LoopZ/V8Power/EXAMPLES/README.txt

 The V8Power Tools must be present in your PATH environment variable or located in the same directory as these examples to use them.

+As a rule, each example builds on the functionality demonstrated in the previous example.
+Examples 01 - 05 should work under most DOS command shells.
+Example 06 and higher require I.O redirection and "SET /P" support by the shell.
+Neither of these are supported by the default command shell provided with DOSBox.

 -------------------------------------------------------------------------------

 Example 0 (EX00.BAT)